Schemes of Arrangement

 - If the Panel provides a no-objection statement it will be issued to the applicant just prior to the filing for the second Court hearing, at which the Court makes final orders regarding the scheme (usually to approve the scheme and give effect to it).
 This ensures that the Panel has had an opportunity to observe the entire scheme process and satisfy itself that there have been no material changes to the circumstances of the scheme and no material changes to the information it considered in advance of the hearing for initial Court orders.
 A statement outlining any material changes (or if none, a statement to this effect) should be included in the application for a no-objection statement.

-- The Panel’s no-objection statement is likely to be in a form similar to that set out in Schedule D of this Guidance Note.
+- The Panel’s no-objection statement is likely to be in a form similar to that set out in Appendix D of this Guidance Note.

 Panel Court appearances